drcmda/react-contextual/README.md

     ({ name: state.name, age: state.age, actions }))
 ```

-The es-next `@` decorator works like in react-redux, but please be careful as the spec can still change any time!
+The es-next `@` decorator works like in react-redux.
+Be careful as the spec can still change any time!

 ```js
 @connectStore(({ state, actions }) => ({ name: state.name, age: state.age, actions }))